manish0x0f/AoC-2021/README.md

 ## resources

-- https://yewtu.be/watch?v=GcW4mgmgSbw (see this to get gist of fixed and dynamic sliding window)
+- https://www.youtube.com/watch?v=GcW4mgmgSbw (see this to get gist of fixed and dynamic sliding window)
--
+- https://www.youtube.com/watch?v=EHCGAZBbB88&list=PL_z_8CaSLPWeM8BDJmIYDaoQ5zuwyxnfj(full playing covering more details)

+# Day-2

+part1 and part2 feels like a simple parsing problem and solved it in the first go.I didnt see this question related to any concept in CS.